DDrew73/491h/labs/lab5/lab5.md

 1. Set up your code so that you continously print the estimated force value with a brief pause afterward, if you haven't already.
 Try to squeeze and get a constant force; pretty tricky!

 2. Let's do the simplest signal processing possible; instead of printing a single reading, write a function which averages an arbitrary number of readings in a row.
-We will discuss filtering in more detail later, but remember that sometimes simple is best!
+We will discuss filtering in more detail later, but remember that sometimes simple is best.

 3. Adjust the averaging window until you can reliably keep the force estimate within some reasonable tolerance.
 We're going to use that value to set up some input thresholding.
 You may have to adjust the `time.sleep` value (or remove it altogether) to keep the measurement feeling dynamic!